What is an Athlete?

 - Attends scheduled practices and training sessions to develop their skills

-- Exercises and practices under the direction of coaches, sports instructors, or athletic trainers
+- Exercises and practices under the direction of coaches, or sports instructors

 - Stays in the best physical condition by training and following special diets